kfrlib/kfr/README.md

 ### Multiarchitecture

-Multiarchitecture mode enables building algorithms for multiple architectures with runtime dispatch to detect the CPU of the target machine and select the best code path.
+The multiarchitecture mode enables building algorithms for multiple architectures with runtime dispatch to detect the CPU of the target machine and select the best code path

 * :star2: Multiarchitecture for DFT, resampling, FIR and IIR filters.